Integrative Medicine Centre

 IV Vitamin Clinic

 In particular vitamin C infusions can be used in viral infections, e.g.shingles, hepatitis, glandular fever, post viral syndromes and chronic fatigue states.
-Practice nurse Julia Alston will perform these infusions in our IV clinic.
+Practice Nurse Caroline Lodge will perform these infusions in our IV clinic.

 Integrative oncology consultations to assist cancer patients with “living well” and reducing side effects whilst they are undergoing chemotherapy and radiotherapy.
 This is with the permission of, and in consultation with the patient's medical oncologist.